 Innovative Procedures for the Best Outcomes

-For example, we specialize in complex abdominal wall reconstructive techniques to restore abdominal function caused by recurring hernias.
-These techniques are beneficial when a more involved approach may be needed due to scar tissue or an abdominal wall catastrophe.
+At our Advanced Center, we practice the latest, most advanced procedures for the repair of simple and complex hernias.
+Without a doubt, we specialize in complex abdominal wall reconstructive techniques to restore abdominal function caused by recurring hernias.
+These techniques are beneficial.
+We may only need a more involved approach when scar tissue or an abdominal wall catastrophe is present.
+We offer state-of-the-art approaches to help provide patients with proven solutions and peace of mind.